What is RPO (Recruitment Process Outsourcing)?

 1. Build out job descriptions

-Perfecting the job description is the first step towards hiring a great candidate.
-In some cases, this may involve elements of job design, as your RPO consultant helps map out a realistic set of responsibilities for each job role.
+Perfecting the job description is the first step towards sourcing great candidates.
+In some cases, this may involve elements of job design, as your new RPO team helps map out a realistic set of responsibilities for each job role.

 Having a great job description will make it easier to attract candidates.
 More importantly, it ensures that your recruitment process runs smoothly.
 When all stakeholders have signed off on the job description, it’s easier for hiring managers to make rapid decisions about candidate suitability.